Neon-Smoke/plancellotti/README.md

 # plancellotti
 Website repository for Peter Lancellotti

-*mobile optimization has not yet been added*
+*mobile optimization has been added*

+*formatting and filling in content are the next goals*